VRF replacement in NYC, commercial retrofit.

 VRF replacement cost in NYC, by zone count.

 Five replacement scopes Vinco quotes most often.
 Ranges include equipment (Mitsubishi City Multi, Daikin VRV at the top tier; LG Multi V at the value tier), labor, DOB filings, and standard tie-in.
-Crane day, after-hours install surcharge, BMS integration, and sealed engineer drawings price separately.
+Rigging day, after-hours install surcharge, BMS integration, and sealed engineer drawings price separately.
 R-410A to R-454B refrigerant transition adds 15 to 30 percent on 2025+ equipment.

 Cross-reference VRF replacement against the full NYC HVAC cost guide at /hvac-replacement-cost-nyc.
 Underlying labor rates at see rates and financing.